bayesgroup/variational-dropout-sparsifies-dnn/README.md

 The code for ICML'17 paper on [Variational Dropout Sparsifies Deep Neural Networks](https://arxiv.org/abs/1701.05369).
 We showed that Variational Dropout leads to extremely sparse solutions both in fully-connected and convolutional layers.
+The number of parameters was reduced up to 280 times on LeNet architectures and up to 68 times on VGG-like networks with a negligible decrease of accuracy.
 This effect is similar to automatic relevance determination effect, but prior distribution is fixed, so there is no additional overfitting risk.

 We visualize weights of Sparse VD LeNet-5-Caffe network and demonstrate several filters of the first convolutional layer and the piece of a fully-connected layer :)